-When Stomping Out Malaria in Africa was announced onÂ World Malaria Day 2011, Project Director and Peace Corps Senegal Country Director Chris Hedrick wanted to “Shriverize” the program’s launch to get as many volunteers and staff thoroughly trained and coordinating malaria programs at their posts as quickly as possible. (“Shriverize” is a term popular in the Peace Corps, thanks to the agency’s first director Sargent Shriver and the way he got the program up and running in less than two years.)
+When Stomping Out Malaria in Africa was announced onÂ World Malaria Day 2011, Program Director and Peace Corps Senegal Country Director Chris Hedrick wanted to “Shriverize” the program’s launch to get as many volunteers and staff thoroughly trained and coordinating malaria programs at their posts as quickly as possible. (“Shriverize” is a term popular in the Peace Corps, thanks to the agency’s first director, Sargent Shriver, and the way he got the program up and running in less than two years.)

 Training sessions during boot camp are deep and diverse, with sessions via Skype and from local guests on topics such as malaria science, behavior change communications, HIV/AIDs and malaria co-infection, bed net distributions, international malaria policy and control, and advocacy.
-Sessions are led by a number of experts in the malaria field, including Dr. Alexis La Crue and Dr. Dennis E. Kyle from the Kyle Lab in University of South Florida, Dr. Mary Hamel from the CDC, Dr. Barbara Sow of Family Health International, and Matt Lynch of Johns Hopkins University Center for Communications Programs.
-Field visits included visits to three levels of Senegalâ€™s health system and a trip to the village of Thieneba Seck, where El Hadj Diop has been leading the country’s most successful community-led malaria prevention program.
+Sessions are led by a number of experts in the malaria field from prominent universities, organizations and the U.S. government. Â Field visits include exploration of three levels of Senegalâ€™s health system and a trip to the village of Thieneba Seck, where the countryâ€™s most successful community-led malaria prevention program is being led.

-Stomping Out Malaria in Africa’sÂ next Boot Camp training is June 19 – June 29, in Thies, Senegal.
+Stomping Out Malaria in Africa’sÂ next Boot Camp training is January 28-February 8, 2014 in Thies, Senegal.
 For further information on Boot Camp, explore our Participant’s Corner,Â Presenter Bios, and Photo Gallery pages, or email us at email@example.com.